-The mission of the Wisconsin Black Historical Society/Museum is to document and preserve the historical heritage of African descent in Wisconsin.
-The Museum exhibits, collects and disseminates materials depicting this heritage.
+The mission of WBHS/M is to document and preserve the historical heritage of African descent in Wisconsin.
+The Museum exhibits, collects, and disseminates materials depicting this heritage.
 Serving as a resource center for all people interested in Wisconsin’s rich African American heritage, the Museum’s purpose is to encourage and promote family community and cultural activities.

-Our founding Director, Clayborn Benson III produced the documentary called Black Communities.
-The three-part documentary (USA, Wisconsin and Milwaukee) was the inspiration for establishing the Wisconsin Black Historical Society & Museum in 1987.
-In 1988, the Museum became an affiliated member of The State Historical Society.
-The building, constructed in 1898, was the Engine No. 2 Fire Station.
-It was converted into the Center Street Library in 1928.
+Our founding director, Clayborn Benson III, produced the documentary “Black Communities.”
+The three-part documentary (USA, Wisconsin, and Milwaukee) was the inspiration for establishing WBHS/M in 1987.
+In 1988, the Museum became an affiliated member of the Wisconsin Historical Society.
+The building, constructed in 1898, was the Engine No. 2 Fire Station then was converted into the Center Street Library in 1928.
 Today, it’s a vibrant historical society and museum.

 In addition to being a museum, WBHS/M is a unique venue offering a community gathering place.
 From presentations to performances or business to entertainment, guests will enjoy their event in WBHS/M among its educational and inspiring exhibits.